cvzero89/uptime-robot/README.md

 (Only HTTP(s) Supported at the time): 1
 Added test successfully!
 ```
+To add in batch the importcsv file needs to be filled.
+Not all columns are required, "Friendly Name", "URL/IP", "Alert Contacts" are the only ones taken into account.

 Searching monitors based on strings on the friendlyName or URL: